trrapp12-ironyard/Templates/README.md

 function findGreater(a, b) {
   return a > b ? "a is greater" : "b is greater or equal";
+  // the statement before the '?' is what is being evaluated.
+  // What is between the '?' and the ':' is what is returned if it is true.
+  // What is to the right of the ':' is what is returned if it's not true.
 }

 ```